 Another choice they have is to destem or partially destem before crushing.
 The stems in whole cluster/bunch fermentation or partial whole cluster fermentation give the wine more tannic structure and herbal, spicy character, but obviously it can also make the wine taste too vegetal or stemmy.
 This can depend on the ripeness of the stems.

 Some producers that use whole clusters also do carbonic maceration or semi-carbonic maceration, which helps to keep red wines fruitier and less tannic by letting them ferment from the inside in a high CO2 and oxygen-free environment.
 If CO2 is not added, but CO2 is created naturally as the bottom grapes are crushed and fermented by the weight of the top grapes, this is considered semi-carbonic.
 If it’s done artificially by enclosing the bunches in a vat and CO2 is added, this is full carbonic maceration.
-These methods are most common in Beaujolais but also other places in France like the Loire with Cabernet France and the Southwest with Malbec and Tannat.
+These methods are most common in Beaujolais but also other places in France like the Loire with Cabernet Franc and the Southwest with Malbec and Tannat.

 Another option is whole berry fermentation.
 In this case, grapes are destemmed but not crushed.
 It creates a more limited carbonic maceration and allows the winemaker to control the tannins and color in the skins better.

 In addition, producers have a choice of yeast they can use for fermentation.
-Some choose native (indigenous) yeasts found in the vineyard allowing the grapes to go through spontaneous fermentation naturally as opposed to using commercial cultured yeasts.
+Some choose native (indigenous) yeasts found in the vineyard allowing the grapes to go through spontaneous fermentation naturally as opposed to using commercial/selected cultured yeasts.
 The latter gives you more control and consistency, but wild native yeasts can give wines more complexity.
 However, the complex smells can be too stinky and inconsistent for those who are not used to it and this is why some wine drinkers don’t like natural wines.
 Sulfur is used to kill the organisms that can cause some of these stinky aromas and tastes, which is why natural wine makers who don’t use sulfur have to either embrace them or be impeccably clean in their processing.
 Some natural winemakers do add a minimal amount of sulfur though while for others, their definition of natural wine means absolutely no additives, including sulfur.

 Here’s a good article about whether one of these tastes typically called “mousy” that appears more often in natural wines without sulfur is a fault or not.
 Just be aware that the topic of natural wine can be controversial among winemakers and wine lovers with some choosing only to drink natural wine and others choosing never to drink natural wines.
 Most are in between like me.
 In a nutshell, I mainly care about the quality of a wine no matter if they’re natural or not.
 At the same time, I like diversity and wines to express their terroir, so I appreciate less intervention and natural yeasts when possible.
 However, it’s proven that sulfur (at the amounts added in wine and that also naturally occur in wine) is not harmful unless you’re allergic, so I’m not opposed to some use of it to prevent off-putting flavors.
 On the other hand, everyone has a different palate and sensitivity/tolerance to certain flavor profiles, so to each their own.

 Speaking of yeast, after fermentation, wines can also sit in their lees, or dead yeast cells to add more complexity.
 This is most common for white wines.
-It can add creaminess to the feel of the wine and bready/pastry notes to the wine, especially sparkling wines.
+It can add creaminess to the feel of the wine and bready, pastry and yogurty notes to the wine, especially sparkling wines.
 You may also see the terms fine lees and racking.
 Racking is simply moving the wine from one vessel to another, but extra racking is often done to get rid of the gross or thick lees so that the wine only ages on the thin or fine lees.
 Some stir the lees (bâttonage, or bastoneos in Spanish) into suspension rather than let them settle at the bottom to add more effect from the lees.
 A few producers, especially with Sherry and with whites in the Jura, allow a thin layer of yeast (called a veil of flor or velum) to grow on top of the wine.
 This protects it from oxygen but the process gives it an oxidative style that can add nutty flavors.

 Contact time with skins is an important factor in what type of wine you make.
 Whites have little to no contact time with skins.
 Hence, you can even have a white wine made from red grapes if there’s no skin contact time since the flesh is white.
 White wines made from white grapes with skin contact time are called Orange wines (or skin-contact whites) because the skin contact sometimes gives the wine an orange color.
 These tend to have more body and tannins than normal whites.
 Short contact time with skins with red grapes is a way to make rosés while red wines from red grapes have more contact time with skins to get its color.
 There are also teinturier grapes which have red flesh that can add color in addition to red skins.